andr-ew/crops/README.md

 # crops

-crops is a functional UI component system for monome norns (+ grid/arc) based on closures. crops isn't done yet.
+crops is a functional UI component framework for monome norns (+ grid/arc) based on closures. crops isn't done yet.